 In his free time George is a keen practitioner of Kung Fu in which he is a fifth degree Master having studied the martial art for over 25 years under the renowned Grandmaster Henry Sue and maintains the Kung Fu school at Bond University.

-David has devoted over 15 years in the pursuit of justice throughout Queensland focused on Commercial Litigation, Criminal Law, Family Law and Traffic.
+David has devoted around 20 years in the pursuit of justice throughout Queensland focused on Commercial Litigation, Criminal Law, Family Law and Traffic.

 David was a permanent member of the Royal Australian Air Force (RAAF) when he decided to pursue a career in law.
 After graduating in 1999 with a Bachelor of Laws (University of Queensland), David worked with the Australian Securities & Investments Commission (ASIC) before deciding to combine his interests in military and law with a Graduate Diploma in Military Law (University of Melbourne) and a Master of Laws (Australian National University).